Last Updated on September 2, 2022 by Chris and Lindsay

 We always fill up with purified water, which is mostly available throughout the peninsula.

-Be prepared to get out of sand at some point.
+Be prepared to get out of the sand at some point.
 Whether you have traction pads, a winch or other methods it is likely you’ll find soft sand at some point.

 And having a great energy system is important too.
 There is LOTS of sun in Baja so having solar is a must if you want to truly enjoy your time here.